praekeltfoundation/vumi2/docs/applications/junebug_message_api.rst

    The authorization token to use for inbound message HTTP requests.
 Token authentication will only be used if a token is provided.
 Defaults to no token.

+.. py:data:: default_event_url
+   :type: str

+   The default URL to send HTTP POST requests to for events that don't have stored event delivery info from the associated outbound message.
+If unset, such events cannot be delivered and will be logged instead.

+.. py:data:: default_event_auth_token
+   :type: str

+   The authorization token to use for events sent to the :py:data:`default_event_url`.
+Token authentication will only be used if a token is provided.
+Defaults to no token.

 .. py:data:: base_url_path
    :type: str